-Okay, I don’t think New York and/or New Jersey are considered part of “New England” (upstate NY maybe), but that’s what I’m calling my trip.
-As they’d say around these parts, “You got a problem wit’ dat?”
+Okay, I don’t think New York and/or New Jersey are technically considered part of “New England” (upstate NY maybe), but that’s what I’m calling my trip.

 Originally, I didn’t have New York as part of my trip plans, but the temptation to play this next course was too much to pass up.
 I shifted some things around and built the day around it.